All you need to know about AnanthaGiri Hills

 Clouds rolling off the hillock

 Sri Anantha Padmanabha Swamy devasthanam is on the way to the Musi river origin viewpoint.
 The temple is a beautiful example of architecture, the temple entrance is flanked by two massive statues of Garuda and Hanuman.
 Official TSTDC website states the legend as “According to Skanda Purana, it is believed the temple is installed by the Rishi Markandeya in Dwapara Yuga.
-Attracted by the peaceful atmosphere of Ananthagiri hills Markandeya Rishi came here for yoga sadhana.
+Attracted by the peaceful atmosphere of Ananthagiri hills, Markandeya Rishi came here for yoga sadhana.
 Every day Markandeya used to go to Kasi from Ananthagiri to take a holy bath in the Ganges through a cave due to his yoga sadhana.
 On one day he was not able to go to Kasi as Dwadasi enter the early hours of the morning.
 Lord gave Darshana in a dream and arranged the Ganges to flow to perform a holy bath for Rishi.”

 The main temple sanctum sanctorum is led by a cave-like entrance. it is very peaceful.
-There is no entry fee to the temple, only parking fees at gate must must be paid.
+There is no entry fee to the temple, only parking fees at gate must be paid.

 More on exciting day trips from Hyderabad